qmk/qmk_firmware/docs/cli_commands.md

 **Parallel Compilation**:

-It is possible to speed up compilation by adding the `-j`/`--parallel` flag.
+It is possible to speed up compilation by adding the `-j`/`--parallel` flag:
 ```
 qmk compile -j <num_jobs> -kb <keyboard_name>
 ```